Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 # Conclusion

 The conclusion For this Hotel Booking Dataset are as follows:

 1.City Hotel are preferred more as compare to Resort Hotels, about 66.4% of bookig is of City Hotel & only 33.6% is of Resort Hotel

-2.City Hoel are more prone for cancellation of bookings as compare to resort hotel.
+2.City Hotel are more prone for cancellation of bookings as compare to resort hotel.

 3.Number of Repeated guests are less in both hotels.

 4.Transient, Group,Transient-party & Contract ae the four types of customer making booking for hotels.

 5.TA/TO is the most preferred distribution channel wile making bookings.

 6.The most preferred meal is BB, followed by HB,SC.
 The other two least referred meals are FB & Undefined.

 7.For both Resort and City hotels, No Deposit type is most preferred by ustomer for making bookings.

 8.Agent 9 made the most bookings

 9.Most of the bookings for both hotels were done in year 2016.

 10.July-August made the most of the booking througout the year.